Trust Deed Scotland

 If you continue to struggle with your debts and make minimum payments, you will have an increased risk of being unable to repay your debts within a realistic time period, meaning the chances of defaulting on your original agreements will increase as a knock-on effect.

-However, in some circumstances, it may take you longer to complete the Trust Deed.
-E.g the duration of the Trust Deed term may be extended for a period of 12 months, meaning that the Trust Deed duration would then be 5 years.
-This would be discussed with you in more detail when you speak to our experienced debt advice team.
+However, in some circumstances, it may take you longer to complete the Trust Deed. e.g the duration of the Trust Deed term may be extended for 12 months, meaning that the Trust Deed duration would then be 5 years.

 Call Trust Deed Scotland today and not only can we confirm how long a Trust Deed lasts in Scotland for you depending on your circumstances, but we can also find out how we can help you with your unaffordable debts and provide you with tailored debt advice.

-What is a Trust Deed?
-A Trust Deed in Scotland is a legally binding, voluntary agreement between you and your creditors to repay your debts at an affordable level, typically over a period of 48 months.
+A Trust Deed in Scotland is a legally binding, voluntary agreement between you and your creditors to repay your debts at an affordable level, for a minimum period of 48 months.